 Elementary students will be issued a lanyard and ID badge.
 Lanyards and ID badges will be given directly to the student’s teacher.
 Elementary students will wear the lanyard and ID badge at the discretion of the Elementary Principal and teacher.
 ID badges will be kept by the school at the end of the school year.

 DRESS CODE/UNIFORMS POLICIES

 TCS has contracted with Lone Star Team Gear, 2223 W. Park Row, Arlington, TX 76013, to provide TCS uniforms.
-(Parker Uniforms may be worn for two more years).

 The general rule to follow is that all students are to dress modestly and in a manner appropriate to the academic day.
 Students are not to wear clothing that promotes rock music, drugs, alcohol, immoral behavior, questionable movies, gangs, or anything using profanity.
 We appreciate your cooperation and support in these matters.
 Students or parents visiting during school hours should abide by the general spirit of these guidelines.
 Realizing no rules can cover all styles, the school reserves the right to evaluate any attire worn by a student.
 Students coming to school out of uniform may be issued uniform items from the school store or required to return home to change.
 The items will be billed on the next monthly statement.
 Parents should send a note if emergency circumstances cause the problem.